-The processed raspberries R&P program operated as the National Processed Raspberry Council (Council).
+The processed raspberries Research and Promotion (R&P) program – or the Processed Raspberry Promotion, Research, and Information Order – was operated by the National Processed Raspberry Council (Council).
+The program, which was authorized by the Commodity Promotion, Research, and Information Act of 1996, operated under AMS oversight.
 The purpose of the program was to maintain and expand existing markets and develop new markets for processed raspberry products.

 Like all other R&P programs, the processed raspberry program was proposed by an industry group, the Washington Red Raspberry Commission (WRRC).
 On April 9, 2009, a proposed rule posted in the Federal Register set out to create the Order.
 WRRC recommended creating the program because State programs representing most of the domestic processed raspberry producers – WRRC and the Oregon Raspberry and Blackberry Commission (ORBC) – were not able to generate enough funds to support marketing efforts to expand processed raspberry markets and increase the demand for these products on their own.
 International programs were facing the same challenges.

 As proposed, this national program would support producers of raspberries for processing and importers of processed raspberries.
 The Council would administer the program with the help of thirteen board members and their alternates.
 The members consisted of domestic producers, importers, foreign producers, and a public member.
 The program would be financed by producers of raspberries for processing and importers of processed raspberries through an assessment of one cent per pound.

 Referendum procedures were published in a separate proposed rule in the Federal Register on April 9, 2009.
 These procedures stated that a referendum would be held amongst eligible producers of raspberries for processing and importers of processed raspberries.
 The program would be implemented if it was favored by a simple majority of the eligible producers and importers voting in the referendum.